 When you photograph a sand texture the right way, for example, it can look like a desert from above.
 It’s fun to trick the viewer and let them think about your photo.

 6. Find single objects in negative space

-Showing a lot of emptiness in the frame with a small subject makes for a nice abstract look.
+Showing a lot of emptiness, or negative space, in the frame with a small subject makes for a nice abstract look.

 7. Go to the beach!

 The beach often has lots of sand textures.
 Especially when the tide is low, you can find patterns in the sand everywhere.
 They sometimes look like aerials, allowing the viewer to completely lose perspective.